 Every Tier 1 project to be addressed in the Urban and Rural Subprograms over the life of the Measure is included in Tables 6 and 7.
-Figures 1 and 2 graphically display those Tier 1 projects included in the Short-term Regional Transportation Program.
-Short-term Regional Transportation Program projects will be funded using the following funding sources developed in 2017:
+Figures 1 and 2 graphically display the urban and rural Tier 1 projects.
+Projects will be funded using the following funding sources: